Creative Writing Activities for Elementary and Middle School Aged Kids—

 Activity #7 — Current Events Journaling

-Provide students with resources about a current event that is taking place that is relevant to your curriculum.
+Provide students with resources about a current event taking place that is relevant to your curriculum.
 You could provide them with an online news article or ask them to watch a TV news documentary.
-After they have studied the event, ask them to write a journal that explains their own feelings and relationship to the current event that is taking place.
+After they have studied the event, ask them to write a journal entry that explains their own feelings and relationship to the current event that is taking place.
 In addition, ask them to look forward to the future and explore how the current event could be addressed in society.

 Activity #8 — Letter Writing